Starting Your Own Accountancy Practice

 It does not need to be complex and you may decide that you do not need to have the input of a lawyer and, instead, use an online agreement that you can download from the internet and customise to your needs.

-In the agreement, you will need to decide on a number of factors such as how the business is run, the shares of profits, what happens when a partner wants to exit.
-Once this is agreed, you then all need to sign the agreement and then regularly check and update the agreement as the business grows and develops.
+In the agreement, you will need to decide on several factors such as how the business is run, the shares of profits, and what happens when a partner wants to exit.
+Once this is agreed upon, you then all need to sign the agreement and then regularly check and update the agreement as the business grows and develops.

 Insurance

-It is worth getting quotes from a number of providers as I did find that these varied quite substantially in price and the level of cover.
+It is worth getting quotes from several providers as I did find that these varied quite substantially in price and the level of cover.
 It is also worth considering the other associations of which you are a member as you can sometimes get a discount on insurance (such as through the Federation of Small Businesses).

 If you have partners who are not all ACCA-qualified then you will have to establish the regulatory body for the firm.
 This is determined by establishing where the control lies.